citizensadvice/react-combo-boxes/docs/drop_down.md

 A custom control that works like a HTML `<select>`.

-This follows the ARIA non-editable [combo box][aria-pracices] design pattern.
+This follows the ARIA non-editable [combo box][aria-practices] design pattern.

 > :warning: **Warning** the native `<select>` will be more accessible and easier to use on many devices.
 >
 > This control may be useful if options require complex styling.
 However a radio group may also be more appropriate.
 >
-> There are significant differences between the way a `<select>` is represented with and interacted with
+> There are significant differences between the way a `<select>` is represented and interacted with
 > on different devices and in different operating systems.
 This control has to take a single approach and
 > may confuse some users.